rishabhsaha/aks-secure-baseline/11-gitops.md

 1. _From your Azure Bastion connection_, test cluster access and authenticate as a cluster admin user.

    The following command will force you to authenticate into your AKS cluster's control plane.
 This will start yet another device login flow.
 For this one (**Azure Kubernetes Service AAD Client**), log in with a user that is a member of your cluster admin group in the Azure AD tenet you selected to be used for Kubernetes Cluster API RBAC.
-This is the user you're performing cluster management commands (e.g. `kubectl`) as.
+Also this is where any specified Azure AD conditional access policies would take effect if they had been applied.
+Remember, the identity you log in here with is the identity you're performing cluster management commands (e.g. `kubectl`) as.

    ```bash
    kubectl get nodes